 Reina Mariana

-In the 1960s, during his first visits to the Prado Museum in Madrid, Valdés was deeply influenced by two iconic paintings by Diego Velázquez: the Portrait of Mariana of Austria (1652–53) and Las Meninas (1656).
-These works became a central source of inspiration throughout his career.
-From his early creations at art school to the present day, the artist has tirelessly revisited this instantly recognizable female figure across a wide variety of media.
+In the 1960s, during his first visits to the Prado Museum in Madrid, Manolo Valdés was profoundly struck by two masterpieces by Diego Velázquez: the Portrait of Mariana of Austria (1652–53) and Las Meninas (1656).
+These works became a constant source of inspiration, shaping an artistic journey in which Valdés has ceaselessly revisited this instantly recognizable female figure across an ever-expanding range of media.

-By exhibiting this monumental sculpture, we offer our guests a privileged encounter with a major work of art.
-It establishes a dialogue with the very history of the place: once a refuge for royalty at the turn of the 19th and 20th centuries, the hotel was also a favored meeting place for the leading artists of modernity.
+Through this major sculpture, guests are invited to engage with one of Valdés’s emblematic creations.
+Its presence resonates with the history of the setting: once a haven for royalty at the turn of the 19th and 20th centuries, the hotel later became a gathering place for leading figures of artistic modernity.

 Extend your visit with a L’Infante or La Reine cocktail at the Bar du Faubourg.